-As the global choices for software development outsourcing increase, the total cost advantages for regions like the Far East, Baltic and S. America are becoming increasingly cost-compettive.
+As the global choices for software development outsourcing increase, the total cost advantages for regions like the Far East, Baltic and S. America is becoming increasingly cost-competitive.
 Now more than ever, companies are being driven to make better total value-based decisions that includes factors such as access to talent capacity, convenience of time zone, consistency of code quality, teaming collaboration, improved communication and cultural alignment.

-At the core of our nearshore model is both proximity and accessibility.
+At the core of our Nearshore PLUS model is both proximity and accessibility.
 By having connected and shared borders with Mexico, our customers can have calls on the same time zone and easily travel to our development centers.

 One of the most vital success factors for a quality customer service experience is the communication skills coupled with an Agile methodology to help ensure that teaming is improved while helping accelerate development.